Bearing the Power of the Promise

 Conservative and Reform Jewish congregations read only this part this year,

-as also in this Bible plan.
 Here is the entire portion in all three parts.

 Learn about Bible Breaths Learn More…